 - Always wash your hands as soon as you are indoors

-- Don’t leave home if you have symptom
+- Don’t leave home if you have Covid symptoms

 If you develop coronavirus symptoms it is absolutely vital that you self-isolate and get tested.
 Free tests are available in Camden for anyone who needs one.
-There are three test sites in Camden and test appointments available every day – including over the Christmas period.
-Book your test at nhs.uk/coronavirus by calling 119, or you can book through the Council at camden.gov.uk/bookatest or by calling 020 7974 4444 (option 9)
+There are test sites in Camden and test appointments available every day.
+Book your test at nhs.uk/coronavirus or by calling 119, or you can book through the Council at camden.gov.uk/bookatest or by calling 020 7974 4444 (option 9).

 Playgrounds and outdoor gyms

 We have lots of playgrounds and outdoor gyms in our parks for you to use and enjoy.
 Please keep yourself and others safe by:

 - If areas are busy please come back later

 - Do not eat or drink in playgrounds

 - Please bring your own hygiene products and wipe down equipment after use

 - Do not use these spaces if you or anyone from your household has Covid symptoms